-Pursuant to the terms of its lease (Exhibit F), the current grazer (F.I.M.
-Corp) brings sheep onto the property once sufficient pasture has developed through irrigation utilizing the property's surface water rights.
+Pursuant to the terms of any newly entered lease, the Lessee may bring cattle onto the Property once sufficient pasture has developed through irrigation utilizing the Property's surface water rights.
 (See also Irrigation discussion below.)
-The northern portion of the property is irrigated to create pasture using the County's water rights under the Walker River decree, specifically through a diversion from Virginia Creek at the top of Conway Summit.
+The northern portion of the Property is irrigated to create pasture using the County's water rights under the Walker River decree, specifically through a diversion from Virginia Creek at the top of Conway Summit.
 That northern portion is ordinarily the first area to be grazed in any season.
 The other area grazed each year, generally later in the season, is Mattly Ranch.
 Mattly is irrigated for pasture using the County's water rights under the Mill Creek decree.
 This is the same water source utilized for aquaculture, as described below.
-The County has the right to make or change arrangements for sheep grazing with parties other than the current sheep-grazer, subject to the terms of the conservation easement.
+The County has the right to make or change arrangements for cattle grazing subject to the terms of the Conservation Easement.

-As provided in the currently active Sheep Grazing Lease, the following "Land Use Policies and Restrictions" shall apply:
+As provided in the Grazing Management Plan, the following "Land Use Policies and Restrictions" shall apply: